PCsXcetra/ToolsForParsingExcelData/README.md

 Tool named:: "ConvFromDecCharCode" was designed for converting decimal char codes to char.
 It allows you to pick a delimiter Char.
   Default is * and may need to be changed.

+Tool named:: "ReplaceCharCodesWithChar" Is designed to find and replace the charcode "Chr(65) with the actual char "A" To use you may need to fix the the format Like "Char" to "Chr" using notpad++ or similar to a copy of the script.
+  Password for file is "clean"
   This version will Ignore "Null Bytes" when processing the char codes.
   To use this tool: Copy paste a decimal array into the input box.
 Input the correct delimeter.
 Click the button.